 About the Author: Matt Volpert

-Matt Volpert is the outfitter and owner of Kern River Outfitters.
+Matt Volpert is the owner of Kern River Outfitters.
 His first rafting trip was a multi-day down the Rogue River when he was six months old.
 He's based in Southern California.